Ai Mikami: Career

 On May 10, 2024, She starred in the film Undead Lovers.
 On June 30 of the same year, she made her first appearance in NHK's Taiga drama Dear Radiance, in which she portrayed the role of Fujiwara no Michinaga's daughter, Fujiwara no Akiko.
-On August 29, Mikami will have her first lead role in a Netflix teen drama series, Chastity High.
+On August 29, Mikami had her first lead role in a Netflix teen drama series, Chastity High.